REF-RAS/arm_commander/docs/source/API_SUMMARY.md

 - Defining the workspace, collision objects, and custom frames of reference
 - Querying the status of the robot arm and the system

-This page provides an overview of the API.
-Refer to the [Full API Documentation](https://REF-RAS.github.io/arm_commander/build/html/index.html)  for the details.
+This page provides a summary of the API.
+Refer to the [Full API Reference](arm_commander_modules.rst) for details.

 ## Initialization and System Settings